MatthewMong/MatthewMong.github.io/content/en/home/experience.md

   location = "Vancouver, BC"
   date_start = "2020-08-01"
   date_end = "2021-04-01"
   description = "Developed a Java desktop application to preplan facial reconstructive surgery.
-Developed and manufactured 3D printed osteotomy guides for intraoperative use."
+Developed and manufactured 3D printed osteotomy guides for intraoperative use.
+Planned individual patient cases and tested devices in the OR."

 [[period]]
   title = "Software Developer"